Updated Sept. 18, 2020:

 "In 1981, after president Ronald Reagan agreed he would sign federal personhood legislation for the unborn, National Right to Life and their longtime attorney James Bopp actually opposed that effort claiming they supported a states' rights approach," says the group's site AmericanRTL.org.
 "A quarter century later notice that NRTL and Bopp have long opposed all state personhood efforts."

 In contrast, for the elections in 2008, 2010, and 2014, Colorado pro-lifers turned in a third of a million signatures of registered voters to force statewide referendums to acknowledge in law the personhood of the unborn child, and while the first two campaigns lost, we narrowed the margin from a 3-to-1 defeat to 2-to-1.
-Please pray for victory for the Brady personhood Amendment in Colorado's upcoming November 2014 election!
-ARTL is thankful to Personhood USA and countless pro-life leaders and organizations who are fighting now across our country for the God-given right to life of every innocent child.
+Everyone needs to fight for the God-given right to life of every innocent child.

 National Right To Life has misled the pro-life community to think that this is the wrong time to advocate personhood because we need one more Justice on the Supreme Court to have a pro-life majority.
 But if we added a Justice who would uphold the right to life of the unborn, then we would have only one such Justice.
 The failed long-term strategy of regulating the killing of children has left America without a single Justice who knows that it's wrong to kill an unborn baby; National RTL's compromise will never produce a pro-life Supreme Court."